Laryngopharyngeal reflux: Procedures

 There is tentative evidence from non-controlled trials that oral neuromuscular training may improve symptoms.
 This has been approved by the UK National Health Service (NHS) for supply on prescription from 1 May 2022.

+Cancer risk

+Although tobacco smoking is the most recognized risk factor for hypopharyngeal cancer, biliary reflux has recently been implicated in hypopharyngeal squamous cell carcinoma.
+Weakly acidic bile may increase the risk for hypopharyngeal carcinogenesis by inducing DNA damage.
+DNA damage, such as DNA strand breaks, can be induced by the bile acid glycochenodeoxycholic acid present in reflux.

 History

 LPR was not discussed as a separate condition from GERD until the 1970s and 1980s.
 However, at around the same time that GERD was first recognized as a clinical entity in the mid-1930s, a link between gut symptoms and airway disease was suggested.
 Later, acid-related laryngeal ulcerations and granulomas were reported in 1968.
 Subsequent studies suggested that acid reflux might be a contributory factor in other laryngeal and respiratory conditions.
 In 1979, the link between these airway symptoms and reflux of gastric contents was first documented.
 At the same time, treatment of reflux disease results was shown to eliminate these airway symptoms.